tatou-tatou/Themes/Mousse/README.md

 Maybe, `ModKey + Scroll` to switch workspaces.

+I know `<ModKey> + Click` is not ideal, but it's the least possible amount of keyboard interaction, unless your mouse has more than two buttons and a wheel.
+Old OS X users shouldn't feel too disturbed by the way, before the MagicMouse, `cmd + click` was the only way to do a right click while using the infamous one-button Apple mouse.

+####Touchpad
 For multitouch touchpads it's a bit different.
 Since the `Middle Click` is (in my opinion) long to do and not very precise (three finger tap), those menus should be bound on more appropriate buttons, like the `Left Click` (one-finger tap).

 I think those settings are adapted for a right-handed person: